Frequently Asked Questions

 Each building team will select a few drivers to use their own vehicles for transportation.
 We will be driving in a caravan, marked with window paint and flags.
 Drivers will never drive alone, we will travel in a caravan from the meeting point in San Diego to the build site, from the build site to the orphanage and back, and finally to the border.
 We also use walkie-talkies to ensure that the caravan stays together.

 Each driver will need to purchase their own Mexican liability insurance for the weekend.
-We have detailed instructions available on our build preparation page.

 We will park all cars very close to the build site, and community members will help watch over them for safety.
 At night, we will park in the orphanage compound which is very secured and has a security guard on call 24/7.